Trauma-Informed Therapy with Small-Town Newfoundland Roots

 Outside of therapy, I value time spent outdoors, being in nature, reading a good book, and engaging in creative pursuits like sewing.
 These moments of grounding and creativity mirror what I encourage in therapy: finding steadiness, curiosity, and care in everyday life.

-If you’re looking for a therapist who offers a steady presence, values relationship and reflection, and understands the importance of community and story, I would be honoured to work alongside you.
+If you’re looking for a therapist who offers a steady presence, values relationships and reflection, and understands the importance of community and story, I would be honoured to work alongside you.